 The artist Emre Hüner began working on his show at Arter [ELEKTROİZOLASYON]: Exo-Settlement Recorded on Cratered Glazes in 2019, before the Covid-19 pandemic, and when the museum itself was not yet completed.
 His practice began with small, exquisitely produced works on paper, but once confronted by the vast space Arter’s head curator Emre Baykal envisaged for the show, it rapidly began to expand.
-The resulting exhibition presents the visitor with a complex and immersive world, an archaeological excavation of our strange present and near future.
+The resulting exhibition, curated by Aslı Seven, presents the visitor with a complex and immersive world, an archaeological excavation of our strange present and near future.

 The exhibition is structured around a central videowork, which evolved from a screenplay written by Hüner.
 The video takes place in and around the museum, at once a fiction and a documentary which, as it was filmed, gradually absorbed the world around it.
 ‘Everything that was happening around us gradually infiltrated into the scene,’ Huner remarks.
 ‘At some point nobody knew if the camera was filming or not.
 Everything seemed part of the fiction at some point.’

 So, a scene filmed in Arter’s long-running Altan Gurman show took on a life of its own when, as an actor sits in front of a work of a telephone, his phone begins to ring.
 Or as the streetlife around a boat in the Haliç shipyards gradually made its way into the film.
 Other connections were more deliberate.
 While the museum itself, and the many floors and office spaces that are usually hidden from view, served as a setting for many scenes, as did a Arçelik washing machine factory, located in the suburbs of Istanbul.
 There the actors are replaced by the ballet of the factory’s vast machines, again allowing Hüner’s film to sit somewhere between documentary and fiction.